bhagvank/socialmediamgmt/README.md

   * [MySql](https://www.mysql.com/downloads/)

-2.create a database social_media and a user newuser
+2. create a database social_media and a user newuser

 3. run locally using settings (update the database username and password)
 ```